 'December to Remember' tree lighting event postponed

-BATON ROUGE - The rainy weather has put a damper on Saturday's planned December to Remember Christmas Tree Festival.
+BATON ROUGE - The rainy weather has put a damper on this Saturday's planned December to Remember Christmas Tree Festival.

 The festival takes place at the corner of N. Sherwood Forest and Big Bend Ave. and features: